fusion809/fusion809.github.io-old/_posts/TE/nano.md

 {% include image.html image="GNU-nano-under-LXTerminal.png" description="GNU nano 2.4.2 running within LXTerminal under Moksha" width="1130px" float="none" %}

 ### Background
-**GNU nano** is a command-line text editor that is developed as part of the GNU Project.
+{% include_relative TE/links.md program="GNU nano" package="app-editors/nano" pacman="core/x86_64/nano/" gw="Nano" aw="Nano" link="http://www.nano-editor.org/" ml="http://www.nano-editor.org/docs.php" %} is a command-line text editor that is developed as part of the GNU Project.
 Its development began in 1999 by Chris Allegretta, as a free alternative to the proprietary Pico text editor.
 Later, in 2001, it officially became part of the GNU Project.
 Several features (like search, search and replace, save, exit, *etc.*) are accessed using keyboard shortcuts.
 It can be invoked by running the command "nano" from the command-line. nano can be passed several different options from the command-line, to see a full list see its man page (invoked by running `man nano` or, if you would prefer to view it in your browser, go [here](/man/nano.1.html)).
 Usually when I want to edit a file with nano I simply run `nano <FILE>` where `<FILE>` is the file's name (potentially also with its path if it is not in my current directory).

 ### Customizability
 I am unaware of any possible customization of nano, if you know some please do tell me in the comments of this post.